 Individual differences have also been observed in smaller units of organization within a cortical field, termed modules.
-For example, in rats the succinic dehydroxinase-rich barrels and barrellike structures that represent different body parts vary in size between individuals (32).
-In owl monkeys and squirrel monkeys, myelin-rich isomorphs associated with the oral structures and digits vary in size (Fig. 5 D and E) (45, 46), as do the digit isomorphs for the digits in macaque monkeys, particularly D1 (27).
-Ocular dominance columns in V1 of squirrel monkeys can show extreme variability (47).
-In some monkeys they are discrete, stripelike bands, in others they are smaller and less distinct, and in some monkeys they are nonexistent (Fig. 5C).
+For example, in rats the succinic dehydroxinase-rich barrels and barrel-like structures that represent different body parts vary in size between individuals (Riddle and Purves, 1995).
+In owl monkeys and squirrel monkeys, myelin-rich isomorphs associated with the oral structures and digits vary in size (Fig. 6.5D and E) (Jain et al., 1998, 2001), as do the digit isomorphs for the digits in macaque monkeys, particularly D1 (Calford et al., 1985).
+Ocular dominance columns in V1 of squirrel monkeys can show extreme variability (Adams and Horton, 2003).
+In some monkeys they are discrete, stripe-like bands, in others they are smaller and less distinct, and in some monkeys they are nonexistent (Fig. 6.5C).

-As noted in the previous section, homologous fields vary in their patterns of connectivity across phyla and even across species within an order such as rodents (see ref.
-48).
+As noted in the previous section, homologous fields vary in their patterns of connectivity across phyla and even across species within an order such as rodents [see Krubitzer et al. (2011)].
 Connectional studies of the neocortex in any mammal share two common features.
 First, if the sources of technical variability are minimized (e.g., placement of injection of anatomical tracer, age, rearing condition), the majority of connections for a given cortical field are similar across individuals.
 Second, the variability that does exist takes two forms: alterations in the density of common inputs and the presence of novel but sparse connections to some structures or areas in different individuals.